Harsh-bin/dotfold/README.md

+> [!CAUTION]
+> Do not use this to store very sensitive data.
+Just for more general stuff like photos, movies, and that kind of thing. **It is secure until `someone doesn't know the root password`.**(color: red)

 # ▪️📂 dotfold
 A small, 🔐 password-protected TUI + CLI tool that hides folders by prefixing them with "." , changes ownership to root and securely stores folder metadata using OpenSSL and a SHA-256 hashed password.
 ### 🔍 Preview